Why Choose Cut2D Pro?

 No size limit, true shape nesting, toolpath templates and more

 True Shape Nesting lets you automatically arrange and fit vector shapes into your material size or user definable area, to get optimal material usage and minimum wastage.

 Part Nesting is perfect for Sign and Cabinet makers who need to minimize material wastage and cut as many parts – letters & cabinet doors / panels – as possible from sheet materials.

 Reduce Material Costs = Increased Profits

 The nesting routine places vector shapes as close to each other as possible ensuring a sufficient gap to allow the parts to be cut out correctly.
-The nesting includes options to control part direction with regard to things like material grain or machine orientation.
+The nesting includes options to control part direction to reflect material grain or machine orientation.
 It intelligently determines what parts of your geometry should be nested together.
 It can also automatically nest objects on both sides of a job together to create two-sided nested geometry.

-You can browse the Gadgets available for Cut2D Pro at http://gadgets.vectric.com.
+You can browse the gadgets available here: http://gadgets.vectric.com.